 This course is an introduction to the graphic design field.
-Special emphasis is on understanding the fundamentals of design, including the elements and principles of design and typography as they are applied to the development of effective communication pieces for both print and web design.
+Special emphasis is on understanding the fundamentals of design, including the elements and principles of design and typography as they are applied to the development of effective visual communication pieces for both print and web design.
 Students will create a promotional campaign consisting of the design and layout of a print and web project for the company or organization of their choice.
-This course also addresses audience definition, research and analysis, concept development, and preparation of comprehensive layouts.
+This course also addresses audience definition; research and analysis; concept development; and the production of thumbnail sketches, rough drafts, and the preparation of final comprehensive layouts.
 Prerequisites: ENG100, RDG100, or placement.
 Co-requisite or prerequisite: CGD104.
 Fall for CGD/CGW students.
 Spring for non-majors.